 /etc/apt/apt.conf.d/50unattended-upgrades to your preference.

-suspicious activity on your server and effectively bans the IPs that show
+other suspicious activity, and bans the IP addresses that show malicious signs.

 apt-get install fail2ban

-The Linux kernel includes a firewall that can be configured using the
+Linux includes a firewall that can be configured using the

 apt-get install ufw